 We have sought to protect our proprietary position by in-licensing patents in the United States and abroad related to oral sulopenem.
-Our patent portfolio contains two nationalized patent families, one addressing the effect of probenecid on the plasma concentrations of sulopenem after multi-day dosing and the second related to a method of preparing a bilayer tablet composed of sulopenem etzadroxil and probenecid.
-The patent portfolio also contains a patent family related to a combination of valproic acid, a β -lactam compound, and probenecid, as well as its method of use.
+We own two U.S. patents, one Japanese patent, one Korean patent and one Australian patent, with one US patent, the Japanese patent, the Korean patent and the Australian patent directed to the composition of the bilayer tablet of oral sulopenem and its related preparations and/or uses, and the other US patent directed to the method of use of oral sulopenem in treating multiple diseases, including uUTIs.
+We also own three pending U.S. patent applications, and 24 pending foreign patent applications, which collectively cover uses of sulopenem and probenecid and bilayer tablets of sulopenem etzadroxil and probenecid.
 The patent prosecution process is expensive and time-consuming, and we and our licensors may not be able to file and prosecute all necessary or desirable patent applications at a reasonable cost or in a timely manner or in all jurisdictions.
 It is also possible that we will fail to identify patentable aspects of our research and development output before it is too late to obtain patent protection.
 Moreover, although we control prosecution of the patents we have licensed from Pfizer related to our sulopenem program, we may not always have the right to control the preparation, filing and prosecution of patent applications, or to maintain, enforce or defend the patents, covering technology that we may license from third parties.
 Therefore, these patents and patent applications may not be prosecuted, maintained, enforced or defended in a manner consistent with the best interests of our business.

-If any patent applications we may own or in-license in the future with respect to our development programs or product candidates fail to issue, if their breadth or strength of protection is threatened or if they fail to provide meaningful exclusivity for our current and future product candidates, it could dissuade companies from collaborating with us to develop product candidates and threaten our ability to commercialize products.
+If any patent applications we own or may own or in-license in the future with respect to our development programs or product candidates fail to issue, if their breadth or strength of protection is threatened or if they fail to provide meaningful exclusivity for our current and future product candidates, it could dissuade companies from collaborating with us to develop product candidates and threaten our ability to commercialize products.
 Any such outcome could materially harm our competitive position, business, financial condition, results of operations and growth prospects.